ossu/computer-science/coursepages/ostep/README.md

 **Question**: I see some C code in this book.
 How much C do I need to know?

 **Answer**: You'll need to read and understand some C code in this book.
 You'll need basic understanding of arrays, pointers and print formatting.
-You can consult the free book [Modern C](https://inria.hal.science/hal-02383654v2/file/modernC.pdf) by [Jen Gustadt](https://gustedt.gitlabpages.inria.fr/modern-c/).
+You can consult the free book [Dive into Systems: Chapter 1 and 2](https://diveintosystems.org/book/C1-C_intro/index.html).
 The [CS50 Manual pages](https://manual.cs50.io) are also helpful to look up functions.
 You shouldn't spend too much time on learning C.

 The code you'll read is fairly simple and presented in short fragments.
 The book helps you out quite a bit by manually introducing many C APIs such as the Process API, the Thread API, and so on.
 You can type, compile and run the code fragments, and read the corresponding explanations.
 The book explains them in great detail in a conversational style that's fun to read.